Doocey/tyne-time/src/content/posts/2014-06-08-jack-colback-will-englishman-bring-newcastle.md

 ---
-title: 'Jack Colback: What will the Englishman bring to Newcastle?'
+title: "Jack Colback: What will the Englishman bring to Newcastle?"
-description: 'There are many supporters on both sides of the deal questioning why exactly Newcastle United have agreed to sign midfielder Jack Colback.
-A Sunderland..'
+description: "There are many supporters on both sides of the deal questioning why exactly Newcastle United have agreed to sign midfielder Jack Colback.
+A Sunderland.."
 author: Kevin Doocey
 type: post
 date: 2014-06-08T20:00:58+00:00